 Dr Mary McMillan

-I myself am a graduate of the University of New England, completing a Bachelor of Science with Honours in 2007, before moving on to complete my PhD in a joint project between UNE and CSIRO.
-Following the completion of my PhD in 2013, I joined UNE as an academic staff member, in the area of Molecular and Cellular biology.
+I am a graduate of the University of New England, completing a Bachelor of Science with Honours in 2007, before moving on to complete my PhD in a joint project between UNE and CSIRO.
+Following the completion of my PhD in 2013, I joined UNE as an academic staff member, in the area of Molecular and Cellular biology, and am now a Senior Lecturer in Biomedical Science.

-I am the Course Coordinator for the Science Pathways, providing avenues into University study for students who don’t have a traditional background in science.
-I really enjoy teaching, and being able to provide advice to students as they begin their journey into a career in science.
-I also have a passion for science communication, and am actively involved in a number of outreach activities, including HSC booster days, and the CSIROs Scientists and Mathematicians in Schools program.
+I also have a passion for science communication, and am actively involved in a number of outreach activities, including HSC booster days, Far Out Science, and initiatives including the CSIROs Scientists and Mathematicians in Schools program and Skype a Scientist.

-To learn more about my research and teaching you can follow me on Twitter: @maryemcmillan
+To learn more about my research and teaching you can follow me on Twitter: @accidental_sci or Instagram: @theaccidentalscientist

 - BSc (Hons) (UNE)